top of page

 Yahara Heights Park, Caton Ln entrance

-Join Dane County Parks Natural Areas staff to hand-pull or use hand tools to remove herbaceous invasive plants in prairies and oak savannas.
+Join Dane County Parks Natural Areas staff to hand-pull or use hand tools to remove Japanese hedge parsley and other invasive plants in prairies and oak savannas.
 Registration required.

 Yahara Heights Invasive Weeds Workday